 Executing these actions from an unattended or a non-interactive user account, like with the Total Visual Agent Service, is risky.
 It may cause the computer to stop responding, leave programs open in memory, and possibly corrupt data.

 If you understand these risks and still determined that you want to launch external programs using the Service, Microsoft has a few suggestions.
 Refer to the following Microsoft KnowledgeBase articles for more information:

-The Total Visual Agent manager fails to run with this error:
+The Total Visual Agent 2016 Manager may fail to start with this error:

 Could not open system workgroup C:\ProgramData\FMS\Total Visual Agent\16.0\TVAGSYS.MDW

 Total Visual Agent uses Access databases.
 The 2016 version does not require Access to be installed, but prior versions do.

 This error may occur if Access is not installed or running properly.
 If you have multiple versions of Access installed, launching the non-current one, can trigger an Office installation update page that resets the environment for the selected Access version.
 If you cancel that process before Access starts, Access may end up in an incomplete state.

 If you have Access installed on your PC, make sure you can run it.